AadityaMistry/FUTURE_CS_01/README.md

 - Remediation recommendations

 The objective is to simulate a real-world security audit process commonly performed for startups, business websites, and public-facing applications.

+~Important Disclaimer :-

+- This assessment was conducted only on intentionally vulnerable and authorized targets for educational purposes.